tekbasse/b-responsive-theme/README.md

 --------

-This package is a blend of Extra Strength Responsive Grids (ESRG) and OpenACS's default theme from release 5.8
+This package is a blend of Extra Strength Responsive Grids (ESRG) and OpenACS's default theme.

 ESRG: http://dfcb.github.io/extra-strength-responsive-grids